mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 #### Connector

-See Geometry Collect WriingObject.
+See Geometry Collect WiringObject.
 For easier transition find below the equivalent of the WiringObject.
 This section defines the connector (XML node `<Connector>`).
 The currently defined XML attributes of the connector are specified in [table 27](#user-content-table-27 ).